yangguoliang11/label-studio/docs/source/guide/storage.md

 1. Open Label Studio in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
-3. Click **Add Source Storage**.
+3. Click **添加源存储**.
 4. In the dialog box that appears, select **Amazon S3 (IAM role access)** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **存储标题** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
-    - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
+    - In the **文件筛选器Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
-    - In the **Region Name** field, specify the AWS region name.
+    - In the **地区名称** field, specify the AWS region name.
 For example `us-east-1`.
-    - In the **S3 Endpoint** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
+    - In the **S3端点** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
     - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Label Studio.
     - In the **External ID** field, specify the external ID that identifies Label Studio to your AWS account.
 You can find the external ID on your **Organization** page.
-    - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
+    - Enable **将每个bucket对象视为源文件** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
+    - Enable **递归扫描** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
-    - Choose whether to disable **Use pre-signed URLs**.
+    - Choose whether to disable **使用预先签名的URL**.
 For example, if you host Label Studio in the same AWS network as your storage buckets, you can disable presigned URLs and have direct access to the storage using `s3://` links.
     - Adjust the counter for how many minutes the pre-signed URLs are valid.
-8. Click **Add Storage**.
+8. Click **添加存储**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](https://app.heartex.com/docs/api#operation/api_storages_s3s_sync_create).